Gears of War: Gears of War

 Gears of War is a third-person shooter video game developed by Epic Games and published by Microsoft Studios.
-It was initially released for the Xbox 360 on November 7, 2006 in North America, and on November 17 in Europe.
+It was initially released for the Xbox 360 on November 7, 2006, in North America, and on November 17 in Europe.
 It was released for Microsoft Windows on June 11, 2007.
 Gears of War follows Delta Squad's efforts to help deploy a Lightmass bomb deep in the Locust tunnels to wipe out the Locust threat.

 A remastered edition of the game titled Gears of War: Ultimate Edition was developed and released for the Xbox One and Microsoft Windows by The Coalition, after Microsoft acquired the rights to the Gears of War franchise from Epic Games in 2014.
+A second remaster, Gears of War: Reloaded, developed by The Coalition in collaboration with Sumo Digital and Disbelief is set for release on Xbox Series X/S, Microsoft Windows, and PlayStation 5 in 2025.

 Gears of War 2

 Gears of War 2 is a third-person shooter video game published by Microsoft Studios.
 It is the sequel to Gears of War and was released worldwide on November 7, 2008.
 The game uses a heavily upgraded version of the Unreal Engine 3.
 Gears of War 2 takes place 6 months after the first game, where the Locust are attempting to sink Jacinto Plateau, and the COG forces have decided to launch a counter-offensive to stop them before they can complete their attempt.
 Ultimately the COG sinks Jacinto themselves to flood the home of the Locust (the Hollow) and drown them.

-A PC version of the game was cancelled by the developers, citing poor sales of the original PC version of Gears of War as well as concerns over piracy.
+A PC version of the game was originally planned before being cancelled by the developers, citing poor sales of the original PC version of Gears of War as well as concerns over piracy.

 Gears of War 3

 Gears of War 3 is the concluding part to the trilogy.
-Originally with an April 6, 2011 release date, it was moved to September 20 to anchor Microsoft Studios' holiday portfolio for the Xbox 360.
+Originally with an April 6, 2011, release date, it was moved to September 20 to anchor Microsoft Studios' holiday portfolio for the Xbox 360.

 Gears of War 3 takes place 18 months after the end of Gears of War 2.
 Marcus, Dom, and the last remnants of humanity must band together to survive against the Locust and Lambent, while trying to find Marcus's father and end the war.
 In the end, a weapon developed by Marcus' father Adam Fenix is detonated, wiping out the Locust and the Lambent, as well as ending the war.